 People seem surprised when a vehicle appeared out of nowhere traveling at a high speed and ran into the crowd, or into a building.
 Even if just one person in the group was aware and in the present moment and being the observer, all the lives could have been saved.
 But no, no one person seems to be aware and in the present moment.

 The lesson here is, walking around looking down makes you an easy target.

-Are people’s lives so miserable that they must invent electronic ways to escape from them?
+Are people’s lives so miserable that they must invent electronic ways to escape from their lives?
 These electronic distractions have become their new world, their new reality, a reality that even causes severe health reactions if they are denied their use for even a day.
 It’s gone from a habit to an addiction.
 When something like this takes over an entire generation or a large portion of the world’s population, it just makes it easier to control everyone.
 After all, you can put anything you want in front of them on a little screen, and not only will they believe it but forward it to hundreds of their digital friends.
 This is the easiest way to get the masses thinking alike in a short period of time.

-So the next time you catch yourself to the same old habit of walking around looking down, we want you to stop and put your phone away or turn it off for one hour to see what you’re missing.
+So the next time you catch yourself in the same old habit of walking around looking down, we want you to stop and put your phone away or turn it off for one hour to see what you’re missing.

 CALL TO ACTION:

 - While you are walking around looking down your life is passing you by, so breathe your way back to the present moment.

 - Limit the time you spend on your cell phone because you are missing far more than you are learning by walking around looking down.

 - If you continue with this behavior, you miss the guidance that we are sending to you.